 ChartExpo is a Google Sheets and Excel add-on that lightens your data visualization task.
 It comes with in-built charts enabling you to create a line chart with only a few clicks.

-As mentioned earlier, line charts are best suited for showing trends since changes against time take a linear approach.
-Population growth, demand forecasts, and units sold are all examples of quantitative data.
+As mentioned earlier, line charts are best suited for showing trends, as they illustrate changes over time in a linear fashion.
+Cool Excel charts and graphs, like line charts, are ideal for visualizing data such as population growth, demand forecasts, and units sold—examples of quantitative data where trends are key.

 These occurrences are best visualized through line charts.
 We can demonstrate how to use ChartExpo in Google Sheets by using a data set example like the one below: